Moving to Estonia Guide

 Considered the intellectual hub of Estonia – in part due to it being home to the most prestigious university in the country – the provincial city of Tartu offers visitors of all ages a unique experience.
 Next to the Emajõgi River, which runs through the city, you’ll find Tartu’s quirky ‘soup neighbourhood’, where you’ll find streets lined with old wooden houses, all named after soup ingredients!

-Awaiting you in the cobblestone streets of the town square are 18th century buildings, market stalls and the iconic kissing-students statue.
+Awaiting you in the cobblestone streets of the town square are 18th-century buildings, market stalls and the iconic kissing students statue.
 In the evenings, Tartu comes alive with a range of interesting and vibrant eateries and bars to enjoy

 Lahemaa National Park

-Located in the in the northern coast of the country, Lahemaa is Estonia’s largest national park, containing vast expanses of some of country’s most iconic landscapes – beaches, bogs, pine forests and rivers.
+Located in the northern coast of the country, Lahemaa is Estonia’s largest national park, containing vast expanses of some of the country’s most iconic landscapes – beaches, bogs, pine forests and rivers.
 Stroll along winding boardwalks amongst the peat bogs, explore the primeval forests where wolves, lynxes and bears hide in plain sight and enjoy the serenity of Jägala waterfall and Hauaneeme Bay.